awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

   Properties:
     DefinitionUri: statemachine/my_state_machine.asl.json
     Role: arn:aws:iam::123456123456:role/service-role/my-sample-role
+    Tracing:
+      Enabled: True
     DefinitionSubstitutions:
       MyFunctionArn: !GetAtt MyFunction.Arn
       MyDDBTable: !Ref TransactionTable
 ```

-### In\-line State Machine Definition<a name="sam-resource-statemachine--examples--in-line-state-machine-definition"></a>
+### Inline State Machine Definition<a name="sam-resource-statemachine--examples--inline-state-machine-definition"></a>

-The following is an example of an in\-line state machine definition\.
+The following is an example of an inline state machine definition\.

 In this example, the AWS SAM template file is written in YAML, so the state machine definition is also in YAML\.
-To declare an in\-line state machine definition in JSON, write your AWS SAM template file in JSON\.
+To declare an inline state machine definition in JSON, write your AWS SAM template file in JSON\.

-#### YAML<a name="sam-resource-statemachine--examples--in-line-state-machine-definition--yaml"></a>
+#### YAML<a name="sam-resource-statemachine--examples--inline-state-machine-definition--yaml"></a>

 ```
 MySampleStateMachine: